 This was the site of Building 225, which was destroyed by a fire on 13 July 1976.
 Stored at the building were pentachlorophenol, paints, sodium fluorescein dye, solvents, and various other items.
 Debris from the fire was cleaned up and the site currently remains vacant.
 RFI sampling for all media was conducted in 2011.
-The RFI report will be prepared in 2012.
+IDEM approved the RFI report with recommendations to be addressed in the CMS.
+The CMS is in preparation.

-J-2(1) SWMU 12/14 MINE FILL A (MFA)
+J-2(l) SWMU 12/14 MINE FILL A (MFA)

 This area was used primarily for melting and pouring explosives.
-Contamination from past operations includes soil, surface water, sediments, and groundwater.
+Contamination from past operations includes soil, surface water, sediments, and ground water.
 IM composting treated 20,834 tons of explosives contaminated soils at the CBF.
 An IM source removal was conducted for the adjacent Battery Dump Site and a report is in preparation.
 An RFI/RA report is in preparation for MFA.
 IM removals for lead contaminated soils from the Battery Dump Site were conducted in September 2001, June 2002, September 2002, and October 2009.
 As a result of the IMs, approximately 18 tons of explosives contaminated soil and 848 tons of metals contaminated soil were removed from the site.
 The IMR was submitted to the U.S. EPA in 2010.